e-left/advanced_computer_architecture_lab1/README.md

 - MinorCPU: Minor is an in-order processor model with a fixed pipeline but configurable data structures and execute behaviour.
 It is intended to be used to model processors with strict in-order execution behaviour and allows visualisation of an instruction's position in the pipeline through the MinorTrace/minorview.py format/tool.
 The intention is to provide a framework for micro-architecturally correlating the model with a particular, chosen processor with similar capabilities.

+- HPI: The HPI model is tuned to be representative of a state of the art ARMv8-A in order CPU.
+This model uses the same 4 stage pipeline model as the MinorCPU.

 #### Subquestions

 The program we will be executing is a simple recursive fibonacci calculator for the first 28 fibonacci numbers.
 Its source code can be found in `lab1/fib.c`